Learning Outcomes

 Key Term: Wild Deed

-A recorded deed that is outside the chain of title and thus does not give constructive notice to subsequent purchasers.
+A recorded deed that is outside the chain of title and thus does not give constructive notice to subsequent purchasers who perform a reasonable title search.

 Chain of Title and Wild Deeds